 Jump to section

-They occur when an area of your skin is in contact with another object (eg. the inside of your shoes) and the movement between the two surfaces causes this friction.
-These sheer forces cause the thin layers of your skin to separate, and the body then fills this gap with fluid, forming a sac.
-This sac forms as a defensive response to protect the skin underneath from further damage.
+Blisters develop as a result of your skin rubbing against another surface, like the inside of your shoe.
+These shear forces cause the thin layers of your skin to separate, and the body then fills this gap with fluid, forming the sac that you’ll know well as a blister.

 If you do not remove the cause of friction, a number of things could occur: